-Brake chopper is used to consume the electrical energy returned from the external motor to frequency converter during braking, and limit the DC-bus voltage of frequency converter into a rational range to improve the braking performance and finally stop motor quickly.
+During the process of frequency converter stops, some regenerative energy will be produced by external motor and be feed back to the converter.
+Brake chopper is used to control and deliver this energy to the connected braking resistor, the resistor then dissipate the energy and transfer it into heat.
+This can limit the DC-bus voltage of frequency converter into a rational range to improve the braking performance and finally stop motor quickly.
 Before the brake chopper is normally running, the start voltage for braking should be properly set according to the selected frequency converter and its load condition, while the stop voltage for braking can be set by parameter H6.03.

 When brake chopper is normally running, its control circuit detects the DC-bus voltage in real time.
 If the bus voltage reaches the pre-set start voltage which can be set by parameter H6.01, brake chopper will start braking during which the electrical energy returned from the motor is consumed by the external braking resistor, and stop braking until the bus voltage reduces to the stop voltage.
-The braking duty cycle can be adjusted by parameter H6.02.
+The brake chopper duty cycle can be adjusted by parameter H6.02.
 The higher the duty cycle is, the better the braking performance will be.
-Braking duty cycle should be properly set according to the actual load condition.
-For example, if the brake resistor overheats, the duty cycle should be appropriately reduced with the premise that the braking performance is satisfied.
+Brake chopper duty cycle should be properly set according to the actual load condition.
+For example, if the braking resistor overheats, the duty cycle should be appropriately reduced with the premise that the braking performance is satisfied.